 New Service: UVa Box Debuts

-UVa Box Cloud Storage (Summer 2013)
+UVa Box Cloud Storage (Summer-Fall 2013)

-- Purpose: UVa Box will address a long-standing need for cloud-based
+addresses a long-standing need for cloud-based

 storage of University files containing non-sensitive or moderately sensitive data.
 This service

-will provide current UVa faculty, staff, and students a secure, Web-based file storage and
+provides current UVa faculty, staff, and students a secure, Web-based file storage and

 collaboration platform that is available anytime, anywhere.